doanandreas/kinder-library/README.md

 ## 🚀 How to run the API

+1. Create a `.env` file using the contents of `.env.example`.

-### Run using Docker Compose:
+2. Run using Docker Compose:

 ```bash
 docker compose up --build
 ```

-Once running, access the API at:
+3. Once running, access the API at:

 ```
 http://localhost:8080/v1/books